NoInk02/Flipr_hackathon/README.md

 ### Emotion Detection
 - **Pretrained Emotion Classification Model** — Detects user emotions from chat inputs to enable adaptive responses and analytics(from hugging face).

-### Web / Frontend (Implied)[fill it]
+### Web / Frontend

-- REACT
-- Web framework for:
-  - Company registration and document uploads
-  - Client chatbot interface
-  - Agent dashboard and ticket management
-  - Admin analytics dashboard
-- (Possible frameworks: Flask/Django for backend; React/Vue/Angular for frontend)
+- **Next.js** — React-based framework used for building the frontend UI with server-side rendering and API routes.
+- **Tailwind CSS** — Utility-first CSS framework for styling and responsive design.

+---

 ### Analytics & Data Processing
 - Python `statistics` module — Computes CSAT scores and other metrics.